TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/css_units.md

 #### Viewport units

 The units `vh` and `vw` relate to the size of the viewport.
 Specifically, `1vh` is equal to `1%` of the viewport height and `1vw` is equal to `1%` of the viewport width.
-These can be useful any time you want something to be sized relative to the viewport, examples including full-height heroes, full-screen app-like interfaces.
+These can be useful any time you want something to be sized relative to the viewport, examples including full-height heroes and full-screen app-like interfaces.

 ### So many units!